genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/11_slider.md

 ```

 ### Get the user input
-In order to use a value input to this component, you may have 2 options: retrieving the information in a number type using `valueAsNumber` or in
+Once the user has input a value to this component by moving the slider, there are two ways of retrieving the new value so that you can use it in the application:

+- as a number type, using `valueAsNumber`
-a string type using: `valueTextFormatter`.
-For both options, follow the following steps:
+- as a string type using: `valueTextFormatter`

+Both options work the same way:

 1. Create an `@observable` variable where you want to use this value.
 Remember to choose the right type.